-Effective urban tree planting systems address all issues concerning planting trees in the urban environment.
-The right root growth capicity, stormwater-management, managing heavy traffic loads while integrating existing and new utilities.
+Effective urban tree planting systems address all issues concerning the planting of trees in the urban environment.
+The right root growth capacity, stormwater management and managing heavy traffic loads while integrating existing and new utilities.

 Urban tree planting solutions

-For trees to grow into big, healthy mature and functional trees it takes a lot more than digging holes and planting trees, especially in the urban environment.
-Sometimes we seem to forget trees grow and there should be a balance between tree size and root system.
-Functional trees specify the right soil volume according to the required growing space of the future trees canopy size.
+For trees to grow into big, healthy, mature and functional trees it takes a lot more than digging holes and just planting them, especially in the urban environment.
+Sometimes we seem to forget that trees grow and that there should be a balance between the tree size and the root system.
+Functional trees specify the right soil volume according to the required growing space of the future tree’s canopy size.

-It’s obvious that city green beautify our urban environment.
-Besides being beautiful, only urban trees provide so many other benefits that trees are regarded at the basis of city’s green infrastructure.
+It’s obvious that city green beautifies our urban environment.
+Besides being beautiful, only urban trees can provide so many other benefits that they are regarded as the basis of a city’s green infrastructure.

 TREES IN THE URBAN CONTEXT

 It’s an accepted fact that mature trees can contribute significantly to healthier soil, air and water in cities.
 But cities are not typically hospitable places for plant growth, and few trees live long enough to reach maturity and provide meaningful ecological services.

 We take into account that the urban soil is used in a multifunctional way; urban forestry, civil works and water management, while dealing with different expectation patterns of trees than in rural areas.
 Trees in cities need room to thrive without damaging the pavement and underground infrastructures.

 The challenges of combining green, blue and grey infrastructures:

 Lack of space: Every inch of the city has already been claimed by various functions; road foundation, sewer systems, parking places, utilities etc. With only small spaces available, highly effective soil volume is needed to ensure that trees will grow into big trees.